Vaibhav1506/MediaWiki-API-via-Pywikibot/README.md

 ## What is Pywikibot ?
 Pywikibot is a Python library and command-line tool designed to automate work on wikis that run on MediaWiki, such as Wikipedia, Fandom, or any MediaWiki-powered site.
 It allows you to programmatically interact with wiki pages — reading, editing, creating, and organizing content — using scripts.
 It was originally developed for MediaWiki but now works for any MediaWiki powered site.

+## What is MediaWiki and how it works in sync with Pywikibot?
+MediaWiki is a free, open-source wiki software platform that powers websites where many users can collaboratively create and edit content.
+It was originally developed for Wikipedia, but now it is widely used by organizations, communities, and individuals to build knowledge bases, documentation sites, and public or private wikis.
+MediaWiki and Pywikibot work together through the MediaWiki API — a powerful interface that allows bots to read, edit, and manage content just like a human editor, but programmatically and efficiently.

+{{TO BE COMPLETED}}